chrisweb/chrisweb-utilities.js/README.md

 utilities.logVerbose = false
 ```
 ### removeElements
-extracts html elements (and their content) from strings
+removes html elements from a sting (and their content) from strings
+set second parameter "removeTextBetweenTags" to false to keep the text between the opening and closing html tag
 ### generateUUID
 returns a universally unique identifier
 ### filterAlphaNumericPlus